ucsb-cs48/w20/_lab/lab01.md

 Mentor: Timothy Cook

-Meeting Time: lab01 <this could also be something like lec05 (for Lecture 5), or 01-17-2pm for an out-of-class-time meeting>
+Meeting Time: lab01

-Type of meeting: <can be one or multiple of [sprint planning, daily scrum, sprint review, retrospective, story time]>
+Type of meeting: One or several of [sprint planning, daily scrum, sprint review, retrospective, story time]>

 Team:  Anu Polisetty✓, Tobias Höllerer ✓, Chen Zhu ✓, Harlan Kringen ✗, Richa Wadaskar ✗

 </div>

 Taking attendance for today's lab, and making sure your name is on the flip chart with a ✓ or an ✗  is a portion of your group's grade for today's work.
 Please log all your meetings in Github in this fashion from now on.
 If the meeting is face-to-face, please submit a photo of the attendance taken, if the meeting is virtual, please submit a screenshot of your meeting tool of choice with the attendance information.